Leasing arbitration program

 - If the lessor's claim for excess wear and damage is based on the actual cost of repairs and you failed to obtain your own appraisal, you may dispute only whether any item claimed exists or whether such item or items are excessive.
 In such a case, you cannot dispute the actual cost of the repairs.

 Yes.
 The lessor must grant your licensed appraiser access to the vehicle at a reasonable time and place.
 The lessor is not required, however, to deliver the vehicle to your appraiser.

-If the lessor fails to provide reasonable access to the vehicle for your appraisal, the lessor shall be deemed to have forfeited its right to collect any excess wear and damage charges.
+If the lessor fails to provide reasonable access to the vehicle for your appraisal, the lessor is deemed to have forfeited the right to collect charges for any excess wear and damage.

-Before the lessor may charge you for any excess wear and damage, it must provide you with an itemized bill and an itemized appraisal.
-The bill must contain an itemized list of the estimated or actual cost of repairing or replacing each item and must contain the address to which any response is to be mailed.
-The appraisal must be dated, signed by the lessor or its agent and identify, by type, each item of excess wear and damage.
+The appraisal must be dated and signed by the lessor or its agent.
+The appraisal must also identify, by type, each item of excess wear and damage.
 The bill and appraisal may be combined into one document.
 Both the bill and the appraisal must also contain certain prescribed notices advising you of your legal rights.

 The lessor must send you these items by registered mail or hand deliver them to you within 30 days after the lessor obtains possession of the vehicle.

 You can submit your dispute, along with the prescribed filing fee, to the Attorney General's arbitration program.
 If the lessor has established its own arbitration program and this complies with the law's requirements, you may submit your dispute to that program.
 The lessor must submit any dispute relating to excess wear and damage to such established arbitration program before pursuing any other remedy, unless you have opted to participate in the Attorney General's arbitration program.